Editor’s note: This post was updated August 2017 to include telehealth and Care My Way information.

 Schaars said trends in emergency medicine show an ER sees more complicated, older, sicker, more challenging patients.
 Their care takes more time, too.

 Cost can be a factor

-Both doctors agree urgent care is more cost-effective, “but sometimes urgent care is not the most appropriate choice,” Melms said.
+Both doctors agree urgent care or telehealth services like Care My Way are more cost-effective, “but sometimes urgent care is not the most appropriate choice,” Melms said.
 “I’ve had people having a heart attack right in front of me, they know it, but they say the ER is more expensive.
 The visit is driven by cost.”

 ER providers see patients, regardless of their ability to pay, but, said Schaars, “people are paying more out-of-pocket, so it’s important to be intelligent health care consumers.
 We’re able, capable and willing to take care of patients, but primary and urgent care could be better solutions.”

 Care My Way is a cash-based service, so you might incur a charge of $40, depending on your health insurance coverage.